nautobot/nautobot/nautobot/docs/models/users/token.md

 1. Sign into Nautobot
 2. On the upper right hand corner, select your username, then _Profile_
-3. Select on the left hand side under User Profile select _API Tokens_
+3. On the left hand side, under User Profile, select _API Tokens_
 4. Select **+Add a token**
 5. Leave _Key_ blank to automatically create a token, or fill one in for yourself
 6. Set an expiration if necessary